Dr Elliot Freeman

 More recently Dr Freeman has been studying contextual interactions between different modalities, such as vision and hearing.
 For example, he has discovered that the pure timing of auditory events can influence the perceived direction of ambiguous visual apparent motion.
 He has also been involved in collaborations on numerical cognition, for example examining interactions between the processing of time, number and space.

-His methods are primarily behavioural (psychophysics), but he has also worked on projects involving fMRI, transcranial magnetic stimulation (TMS) and EEG.
+His methods are primarily behavioural (psychophysics), but he has also worked on projects involving functional and anatomical fMRI, transcranial magnetic stimulation (TMS) and EEG.
 He is also beginning to experiment with transcranial electrical stimulation.

 He is happy to supervise student projects on attention, vision and crossmodal (e.g. audiovisual) integration.